• There are no suggestions because the search field is empty.

 Shared Expenses

 Money can be a sensitive subject in any family.
 With varying incomes and financial priorities, blended families can feel strained or even become competitive.
-Agreeing on how to handle expenses related to the needs of the children will help prevent conflicts.
-Ask some clarifying questions such as:

 • “Is each parent responsible for specific expenses, or are all expenses split?”

-• “Are large gifts an individual decision, or a shared decision?”
+• “Are large gifts an individual decision or a shared decision?”

-• “Is tuition for a private school split evenly between both parents, or are contributions based strictly on income?”
+• “Is tuition for a private school split evenly between both parents or are contributions based strictly on income?”

 A couple figuring out a budget to save money